 Parquet flooring was first seen in Britain in C17th and marked the beginning of a lasting trend for wood flooring to be at the centre of stylish interior design.
 Unlike plank flooring, parquet flooring is made from many small pieces of timber laid in attractive geometric patterns.
 If you'd like to know more about this beautiful and increasingly popular type of wood flooring, read on...

 Parquet flooring offers huge scope for creativity.
-Although it is most commonly made using rectangular blocks, parquet flooring can also be made using chevrons, squares, and other shapes.
+Although it is most commonly made using rectangular blocks, parquet floors can also be made using chevrons, squares, and other shapes.
 More subtle designs play on the way that the elements laid in different directions show off the timber and catch the light.
 More complex designs also use borders, tramlines and a mixture of colours to create eye catching features.

 The most common design for parquet flooring is undoubtedly Herringbone, where rectangular blocks are laid at 45 degrees to one another.
-Timelessly classic, herringbone parquet floors fit well into many styles of interior but as you can see from the image above can also be used to create quite unique designs.
-Other classic designs include Basketweave which creates a more retro style parquet floor and Brickwork which creates a simpler, more contemporary feel.
+Timelessly classic, herringbone parquet floors are very versatile and fit well into many styles of interior but as you can see from the image above can also be used to create quite striking designs.
+Other classic patterns include Basketweave which creates a more retro style parquet floor and Brickwork which creates a simpler, more contemporary feel.

 Traditional parquet flooring is sanded and sealed after fitting to create the ‘icerink’ smooth look that is the hallmark of their formal style.
 Although this is can be a bit disruptive there is no other way to create this undeniably elegant finish.
 In rooms such as hallways and receptions without furniture around the edges tramlines and borders in contrasting timber are a great way to create sophisticated design details.